psychemedia/storytelling-notes/butterball.md

 "A mile and a half," answered Buttercup.

 So the hag net down the sack, and went aside into the wood to sleep a bit, but while she slept, Buttercup made a hole in the sack and got out, and put a great stone into it.
 Now, when the old witch got home, she made a great fire on the hearth, and put a big pot on it, and got everything ready to boil Buttercup; but when she took the sack, and thought she was going to turn out Buttercup into the pot, down plumped the stone and made a hole in the bottom of the pot, so that the water ran out and quenched the fire.
-Then the old hag was in a dreadful rage, aod said, " If be makes himself ever so heavy; next time, he shan't take me in again."
+Then the old hag was in a dreadful rage, and said, "If he makes himself ever so heavy; next time, he shan't take me in again."

 The third day everything went just as it had gone twice before; Goldtooth began to bark, and Buttercup's mother said to him, —